gbridges34/Project2Bridges-Lee/Project2.md

 Summary Statistics on some of the variables based off of the different seasons

+From the summary statistics produced above, we can inspect the averages and standard deviations for the `temp`, `atemp` `hum`, `windspeed`, `cnt` variables grouped by the `season` variable.
+Based on the sample size for each `season`, we can expect some of the variables to be skewed.

+Here below are multiple plots based off of some of the variables in the `daydataTrain`.
+For each of these plots, I was trying to get a feeling like if the weather is much colder, then there would be a lesser amount of total rental bikes including both the `casual` and `registered` variable.

 ``` r
 # Box plot seasons temperature
 ggplot(daydataTrain, aes(group=season, temp, y="", fill=season))+geom_boxplot()+ggtitle("Boxplot of temperature based off of Season")+ylab("Seasons")+xlab("Temperature")